0xdeafcafe/snapchat-spam/README.md

 $ go run .\app.go 68925bb39093a89279762446df611f64 notalex notshad 1000
 ```

-It will pull in the jpg image specified in app.go as `BaePath` and sends it x number of times to the recepient
+It will pull in the jpg image specified in app.go as `BaePath` and send it x number of times to the recepient
 you specified.
 Currently the specified jpg is broken and snapchat refuses to load it in the app, causing a
 notification that you can't clear without clearing the entire conversation in settings.
 So backup those nudes
 before you use it on your loved one.